Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 ### (Optional) Provision a Persistent Volume

 Note: [Embedded Journal]({{ '/en/operation/Journal.html' | relativize_url }}#embedded-journal-configuration)
-require a Persistent Volume for each master Pod to be provisioned and is the preferred HA mechanism for Alluxio on Kubernetes.
+requires a Persistent Volume for each master Pod to be provisioned and is the preferred HA mechanism for Alluxio on Kubernetes.
 The volume, once claimed, is persisted across restarts of the master process.

 When using the [UFS Journal]({{ '/en/operation/Journal.html' | relativize_url }}#ufs-journal-configuration)